Margaret Storrs Grierson

+Early life and education

-Grierson was born in Denver, Colorado.
+Margaret Storrs was born in Denver, Colorado.
 Her father was railway executive Lucius Seymour Storrs and her mother was Mary Cooper Storrs, daughter of Job Adams Cooper, sixth Governor of the State of Colorado.
 Grierson had one sibling, a brother, Lucius ("Luke") Seymour Storrs, Jr.

 Because of her father's career, the family moved several times during Grierson's childhood.
 She attended seven schools before entering Misses Masters' School, Dobbs Ferry, New York.

-In 1918 Grierson began her undergraduate study at Smith College.
+In 1918, Grierson began her undergraduate study at Smith College.
 She graduated in 1922 with a degree in English.
 She then did graduate work at Bryn Mawr, receiving a Ph.D. in philosophy in 1930.
 From 1924 to 1925 she studied at University College of the University of London.